luca-babasan/Zenitech_Screenplay/README.md

 Selenium.WebDriver (and optionally Selenium.Support)

-*For macOS you will need the additional pack: Selenium.WebDriver.ChromeDriver User Secrets (for credentials management - optional)
+*For macOS you will need the additional pack: --Selenium.WebDriver.ChromeDriver --User Secrets (for credentials management - optional)

 --To run a test via command line: cd into your project folder and them just run: